rosadigital/ListingFiles-Executables/README.md

 ## 💡 Knowledge acquired (conhecimentos adquiridos)

 - During this project, I learned:
-  - pending to be written;
-  - pending to be written; and
-  - pending to be written.
+  - use threading to run multiple tasks simultaneously;
+  - turn Python codes into executables (.exe) by Pyinstaller;
+  - use Tkinter to create a user interface, so users can see the executable running; and
+  - find the most efficient algorithm based on its performance: i.e. comparing executables with and without the interface, or even different settings for threading.

 ---